CeNCOOS/From-Vehicle-to-GTS/README.md

     c) AWS option: http://aws-bufr-webapp.s3-website-ap-southeast-2.amazonaws.com/ This didn't seem to work for me.
 10) Take the .bufr4 file and place it in a web accessible folder where your regional node can pick it up and post it to the GTS

 Note: This is all a work in progress.
+We have not yet submitted data to the GTS yet.